Harry enjoys sharing his knowledge and experience in aviation.

-As a recently qualified pilot, I was thrilled upon learning that even with just a Recreational Pilot's licence, I had the freedom to fly up to a radius of 25 nautical miles in uncontrolled/Class G airspace out of my base training airport i.e. Bankstown Airport in Sydney, Australia).
+When I first became a qualified pilot, I was thrilled to learn that even with just a Recreational Pilot's license, I had the freedom to fly up to a radius of 25 nautical miles in uncontrolled/Class G airspace out of my base training airport (Bankstown Airport in Sydney, Australia).

-This article aims to make understanding this route simple since in practice this flight would require a few radio calls and changes to radio frequencies; not to forget also wearing life jackets given you will only be flying 500 feet MSL over the Tasman Sea!.
+This article aims to make understanding this route simple since in practice this flight would require a few radio calls and changes to radio frequencies.
+Also, don't forget to wear life jackets given you will only be flying 500 feet MSL over the Tasman Sea!

 How to Fly the Victor 1 Coastal VFR Route

 Here is the best way to travel along the Victor 1 Costal VFR Route, from start to finish.